ISR-lab/sirucek-et-al-2025-pag-chronic-low-back-pain/README.md

 ## 📂 Contents

-- `data/` — Raw and/or preprocessed study data
+- `data/` — Raw, preprocessed, and/or final study data
 - `docs/` — Supplementary material
 - `LICENSE` — Terms of use